PDF417/pdf417-android/README.md

 }
 ```

-For more information about creating APK splits with gradle, check [this article from Google](https://sites.google.com/a/android.com/tools/tech-docs/new-build-system/user-guide/apk-splits#TOC-ABIs-Splits).
+For more information about creating APK splits with gradle, check [this article from Google](https://developer.android.com/studio/build/configure-apk-splits.html#configure-abi-split).

 After generating multiple APK's, you need to upload them to Google Play.
 For tutorial and rules about uploading multiple APK's to Google Play, please read the [official Google article about multiple APKs](https://developer.android.com/google/play/publishing/multiple-apks.html).

 ### Removing processor architecture support in gradle without using APK splits

-If you will not be distributing your app via Google Play or for some other reasons you want to have single APK of smaller size, you can completely remove support for certaing CPU architecture from your APK. **This is not recommended as this has [consequences](#archConsequences)**.
+If you will not be distributing your app via Google Play or for some other reasons you want to have single APK of smaller size, you can completely remove support for certaing CPU architecture from your APK. **This is not recommended due to [consequences](#archConsequences)**.

 To remove certain CPU arhitecture, add following statement to your `android` block inside `build.gradle`: